Typhonium angustilobum

-Typhonium angustilobum is a species of plant in the arum family that is native to Australia and New Guinea.
+Typhonium angustilobum is a species of plant in the Araceae family that is native to Australia and New Guinea.

 Description

 The species is a deciduous geophytic, perennial herb, which resprouts annually from a corm 4–10 cm in diameter.
 The narrowly trilobate leaves are borne on stalks up to 35 cm long.
 The flower is enclosed in a 22 cm long spathe, greenish on the outside, brownish-purple on the inside.

 Distribution and habitat

 The species is known from northern Queensland as well as the Western Province of Papua New Guinea, where it grows in open woodland.